qaalabs/DE5M6/slides/DE5M6D1/status.md

 **10 minutes investigation + 10 minutes for sharing**

 - Put group allocation in chat (see notepad file)
-- Assign each pair 1-2 status pages from the list below
+- Assign each group a status pages from the list below

 ### Status Pages to Research